Things to do in Bangkok with Kids

 We gave in to their incessant pestering and spend a morning admiring the ocean life here.

-Despite being regular visitors to Ocean Park in Hong Kong, this was one of my kids’ favourite family activities in Bangkok.
+Despite my best intentions, this was one of my kids’ favourite family activities in Bangkok!

 They loved checking out all the sharks, seahorses and spider crabs here.
 They also loved the glass bottom boat ride and the 4D cinema.